Hey fellow journeys! I thought I would tell you guys what is essential for camping as well as what I packed for my last camping trip.

 Things I should have brought:

 After every trip I look back and make a list of the things I wished I brought with me.
+For this trip I wish I brought:

 This things didn’t make or break the trip but it would have been so great to have them with me.
 Find out more about this trip in my next Explore post.
 Sign up below to stay updated.